JRScelza/ai-tutorials/README.md

 This repository is organized by blog post titles, each having its corresponding code, data, or Jupyter Notebook.

 - `From Grid to Goal: A Practical Guide to A* Search`
+- `Evolution in Code: Unraveling Genetic Algorithms with Python`

 ## Getting Started